siddharthi865/reactjs-interview-questions-and-answers/set-5/README.md

 ## Question 1.
 Difference between thunk, saga, and observable in Redux

+## Question 2.
+How do you structure a large React project?

+## Question 3.
+How do you implement authentication in React?

+## Question 4.
+Explain JWT-based authentication in React apps

+## Question 5.
+How do you implement route guards in React Router?

+## Question 6.
+Explain Progressive Web App (PWA) features in React

+## Question 7.
+How do you handle real-time updates in React apps (WebSocket, SSE)?

+## Question 8.
+How do you prevent XSS attacks in React apps?

+## Question 9.
+What is lazy loading of images in React?

+## Question 10.
+How do you implement infinite scrolling in React?

 ## Question 11.
 Difference between controlled, uncontrolled, and hybrid components

 ## Question 12.
 How do you memoize expensive functions in React?